Updated: 28-May-2024 |

 A. As a registered user, you will get free updates for one year from the date of purchase.

-Once the new version is ready, this information will be e-mailed to all registered users.
+Once the updated version is ready, this information will be e-mailed to all registered users.
 We will send updates via e-mail to those who request them.

 Prices